SNEE-ICS/SNEEdocs/docs/ltc.md

 # Long-term conditions and complexity

 This page outlines the long-term conditions used for the purposes of population health management analysis in the Suffolk and North East Essex Integrated Care System.
-Specifically, the below outlines the conditions that are used in our [segmentation model](segmentation.md), and in definitions of high, medium and low complexity.
+Specifically, the below outlines the definitions of conditions that are used in our [segmentation model](segmentation.md), and the definitions of high, medium and low complexity.
 The below does not reflect any clinical judgement on what does and does not constitute a long-term condition, nor does it reflect which conditions are prioritised for healthcare services.
 It is a non-exhaustive list.

 ## Complexity definitions